jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 **Thank you for calling claims, my name is Peter, how can I help you?**

 You're calling to discuss a property claim.
 You are unhappy and want to speak to a manager.
 Escalation.
 I'm going to the property department soon.
-It going to be so much better.
+I can't wait to learn and so something different.

 **BEEP.**